 Bartlett is a larger medium-sized city located in the state of Tennessee.
 With a population of 59,440 people and 11 constituent neighborhoods, Bartlett is the tenth largest community in Tennessee.

 Bartlett real estate is some of the most expensive in Tennessee, although Bartlett house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bartlett is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bartlett is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Bartlett who work in office and administrative support (15.68%), management occupations (11.77%), and sales jobs (10.58%).
+Overall, Bartlett is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Bartlett who work in office and administrative support (12.41%), management occupations (10.83%), and sales jobs (9.77%).

 Also of interest is that Bartlett has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Bartlett are very well educated compared to the average community in the nation: 35.48% of adults in Bartlett have a bachelor's degree or even advanced degree.
+The education level of Bartlett citizens is very high relative to the national average among all cities (21.84%): 34.95% of adults in Bartlett have a bachelor's degree or even advanced degree.

-The per capita income in Bartlett in 2010 was $32,392, which is wealthy relative to Tennessee and the nation.
-This equates to an annual income of $129,568 for a family of four.
+The per capita income in Bartlett in 2018 was $33,833, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
+This equates to an annual income of $135,332 for a family of four.
 However, Bartlett contains both very wealthy and poor people as well.

 The most common language spoken in Bartlett is English.
 Other important languages spoken here include Spanish and Tagalog.